IkarosKappler/ikrs.http/document_root_alpha/README.txt

 TO DO:
+[2012-10-12]
+ - Include the 'AUTH_TYPE' field into the CGI environment vars (ikrs.http.filehandler.CGIHandler).
+ - The CGI environment's 'PATH_TRANSLATED' must be a fully qualified global URL.
+ - The HTTPRequestDistributor must - when initializing the session - put REMOTE_IDENT and REMOTE_USER (where get
+   that from?).

 [2012-10-11]
  - The DefaultDirectoryResource should be splitted into two subclasses: one for TEXT listing and one for XHTML.
  - Specify a general DirectoryResource interface and make it configurable through the handler class.